The One-Person Unicorn Is Already Here

 He's talking about an orchestrator.
 Someone with a repeatable operating model for directing AI agents across every domain of a business.

-I have a four-part system that governs how I direct agents across code, copy, design, data, and ops.
+It governs everything across code, copy, design, data, and ops.
 It's the reason one person can build and run what used to require a funded team.
 It's the same reason one engineer behind OpenClaw could build something that an entire AI lab wanted to acquire.

 The infrastructure is already here.
 The AI models are already capable.
 Cloud platforms already scale to millions.
 The only missing piece is people who know how to operate the system.